jbonofre/karaf5/README.md

 # Apache Karaf

-Apache Karaf is a multi-runtime launcher.
+Apache Karaf is an application runtime.
+Karaf is able to operate different kind of applications using application manager services.

 It provides extensible launchers per application kind and out of the box services that any application running on Karaf can leverage without cost.